 Protagonist decides to act in a big way

-Next time, we’ll do a down and dirty overview of the middle of the novel.
+Next, we’ll do an overview of the middle of the novel.

 Anything not covered here you have questions about?
 What are some of your goals for your novel’s beginning?

 Planning Your Novel: Ideas and Structure, a series of self-guided workshops that help you turn your idea into a novel.
 It's also a great guide for revisions!